Semi-analytic forecasts for Roman -- the beginning of a new era of deep-wide galaxy surveys: Simulated data products

 Fig.~\ref{fig:footprint_Roman_IR} shows the predicted star-forming galaxies from the first realization of the simulated lightcones in several redshift slices: $4.0 < z < 4.1$, $5.0 < z < 5.1$, $6.0 < z < 6.1$, $7 < z < 7.25$, $8 < z < 8.25$, and $9 < z < 9.25$.
 The data points are colour-coded by their rest-frame UV luminosities.
 While the sizes of the data points in this figure are scaled with their observed-frame IR luminosities in the WFI F184 filter, $m_\text{F184}$, to emphasize the bright objects, we note that the sizes of these data points do not reflect the galaxies' predicted angular sizes.
 In addition, we also show the counts of galaxies in the slice within each of these panels.
 This figure gives an intuitive, qualitative view of the possible evolution of object number density and large-scale structure along the light of sight in a \twosqdeg\ field.

 Fig.~\ref{fig:field_to_field_compare} shows a side-by-side, qualitative comparison of thin slices of the lightcone between $6.0 \leq z \leq 6.1$ from all five realizations.
 Similar to the previous figure, the data points are colour- and size-coded by the observed-frame $m_\text{F184}$ of the simulated galaxies.
 We note that the colour- and size-code for this figure is chosen to be slightly different from the previous figure to better highlight the galaxy populations and large-scale structure within this redshift range.
 In the last panel of Fig.~\ref{fig:field_to_field_compare}, we compare the distribution functions of $m_\text{F184}$ across the five realizations.
 We show that the difference in the object counts across these five realizations is very small.
 The flattening of the luminosity functions shows where the galaxy population is becoming unresolved due to the limited mass resolution of the underlying halo populations.
 We deliberately show a very thin slice of the lightcone to highlight the differences across the multiple lightcone realizations.
-We note that the redshift slice shown here is much narrower than the typical redshift range used in studies with photometric redshifts, typically $\Delta z\sim 1$ \citep[][Larson et al. in preparation]{Bouwens2015}, due to the relatively large uncertainties in the photometric redshift estimates.
+We note that the redshift slice shown here is much narrower than the typical redshift range used in studies with photometric redshifts, typically $\Delta z\sim 1$ \citep[]{Bouwens2015, Larson2022}, due to the relatively large uncertainties in the photometric redshift estimates.
 We also note that the variance across the field realizations is larger on the bright end than in the faint end as expected (luminous galaxies are more strongly clustered at all redshifts).
 We will further explore the impacts of survey size and limiting magnitude on field-to-field variance in Section \ref{sec:variance}.

-These wide-field lightcones have been shown to provide more robust number statistics and simulated volume that are necessary preparatory studies for large galaxy survey (e.g. \citealt{Finkelstein2021}; \citealt{Kakos2022}; Chworowsky et al., in preparation; Hellinger et al., in preparation) and for intensity mapping (e.g. \citealt{Yang2021a}).
+These wide-field lightcones have been shown to provide more robust number statistics and simulated volume that are necessary for preparatory studies for large galaxy surveys (e.g. \citealt{Finkelstein2021}; \citealt{Kakos2022}; Chworowsky et al., in preparation; Hellinger et al., in preparation) and for intensity mapping (e.g. \citealt{Yang2021a}).